eclipsesource/tabris-js/doc/ui.md

 ## The Status Bar

 The status bar is the small area on the top of the screen that displays notifications, status icons and the time.
-The object [tabris.ui.statusBar](../api/StatusBar.md) can be used to control different aspects of its look
+The object [tabris.ui.statusBar](../api/StatusBar.md) can be used to control different aspects of its look and feel, such as background color and visibility.

 ![StatusBar](img/statusbar.png)